malliina/live-reload/README.md

 [![Build Status](https://github.com/malliina/play-hot-reload/workflows/Test/badge.svg)](https://github.com/malliina/play-hot-reload/actions)

-# play-hot
+# play-live-reload

-Hot reloading of Play Framework web apps.
+Live reloading of Play Framework web apps.

 Minimizes the time you have to wait for the app to reload and refresh after a code change, providing a smoother developer experience.

 ## Usage

-1. Enable `PlayHotReloadPlugin` instead of `PlayScala` in build.sbt:
+1. Enable `PlayLiveReloadPlugin` instead of `PlayScala` in build.sbt:

         val app = project
           .in(file("."))
-          .enablePlugins(PlayHotReloadPlugin)
+          .enablePlugins(PlayLiveReloadPlugin)

-1. Inject the JavaScript URL found in value `com.malliina.hot.HotReload.script` to the HTML of your web page.
-By default, this will be [script.js](src/main/resources/script.js) served from http://localhost:10101/script.js.
+1. Inject the JavaScript URL found in value `com.malliina.live.LiveReload.script` to the HTML of your web page.

 1. When developing with `sbt ~run`, changes to source code will reload the web page after recompilation.